freeradical13/freeradical13.github.io/index.md

 <code>Fe<sub>2</sub>O<sub>3</sub> + 2Al → Al<sub>2</sub>O<sub>3</sub> + 2Fe</code>

 If we know there are 85g of Fe<sub>2</sub>O<sub>3</sub>, since each of those molecules is about 160u, Fe<sub>2</sub>O<sub>3</sub> is about 160g/mol, so first convert 85g to moles using [dimensional analysis][] by multiplying by 1mol/160g to cancel the g, and therefore, 85g divided by 160g/mol is 0.53 mols.
 Since there are two moles of Al for every 1 mole of Fe<sub>2</sub>O<sub>3</sub>, <code>2×0.53 = 1.06 mols</code> of Al would be needed to react with all of the Fe<sub>2</sub>O<sub>3</sub>.
 Given Al's atomic weight is about 27u, 1 mole is about 27g, so <code>1.06×27 = 28.62g</code> of Al would be needed to react with all of the Fe<sub>2</sub>O<sub>3</sub>.

-An [endothermic reaction][] occurs when the system absorbs heat energy from its surroundings (often represented as an additional heat, light, electricity, sound, etc. reagent).
-An [exothermic reaction][] occurs when the system releases energy (often represented as an additional heat, light, electricity, sound, etc. product).

 [Le Chatelier's principle][] asserts that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure (thus why it's called dynamic).
 If the temperature increases in an endothermic reaction, the system will favor the forward reaction.
 If the temperature decreases in an exothermic reation, the forward reaction will be favored to match the previous temperature.
 If the concentration of a substance increases, the reaction will favor that side of the reaction; otherwise, it will favor the other side.
 If volume decreases, concentrations will increase, so the reaction will favor the side that generates more total moles (i.e. creating more of the side that's more likely to react).
 Conversely, if volume increases, concentrations will decrease, so the reaction will favor the side that has fewer total moles (i.e. creating more of the side that's less likely to react).